katjam/healthy-code-happy-people/presentation/SLIDES.md

     ]
 ```

-- elm-format -> One agreed standard
-- Machine can parse with confidence
-- No one forgets the commas
-- Don't need trailing commas to eliminate bad diffs

 Note:
 - I lied a little - it looks like this.
 - But elm-format does that for you... so if it takes your muscle memory a while to retrain - don't worry.
 - Like prettier but without the arguments over spaces, tabs and semicolons.
+- One agreed standard
+- Coupled with the static typing, means machine can parse with confidence
+- No one forgets the commas
+- Don't need trailing commas to eliminate bad diffs

 +++